isomerpages/cris-corp/_cris-connect/Monthly Webinar Recap/Jun: Clinical Implementation Pilot: Preemptive Pharmacogenomics (PPGx) Testing in Singapore.md

 in improving outcomes and eliminating logistic barriers and improving workflows to reduce cost.</p>
 <p>Presently, the PPGx CIP has demonstrated the feasibility of scaling pre-emptive
-PGx testing across seven institutions and more than 2,000 patients.</p>
-<p>By integrating structured test results into clinical decision support
-systems, the pilot study has enabled genotype-guided prescribing and real-world changes to prescriptions.
+PGx testing across seven institutions and more than 2,000 patients.
+By integrating structured test results into clinical decision support systems, the pilot study has enabled genotype-guided prescribing and real-world changes to prescriptions.
 Key enablers included strong clinician leadership, top-down management support, robust informatics infrastructure, targeted training and administrative frameworks for systemic change.</p>